virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 - `${event.params.}`:
     - `name` - alert name
     - `nodeGroup` - *nodeGroup* where an alert is executed
-    - `resourceType` - monitoring resource type
+    - `resourceType` - resource type that is monitored
 - `${event.response.}`:
     - `result` - result code.
 The successful action result is *'0'*.